Hexalith/Hexalith.MyNewModule/CONTRIBUTING.md

 ### Examples

 ```
-feat(domain): add MyNewModule aggregate
+feat(domain): add MyToDo aggregate

-Add the MyNewModule aggregate with support for:
+Add the MyToDo aggregate with support for:
 - Add, update, and delete operations
-- Event sourcing with MyNewModuleAdded event
+- Event sourcing with MyToDoAdded event
 - Validation for all properties

 Closes #123